Pregnancy Diary Week 29

-Pregnancy Week 29 - How Is Your Baby Growing?
+Pregnancy Diary Week 29: How Is Your Baby Growing?

 Calcium For Pregnancy Nutrition

 1. Dried Herbs – A wonderful way to get more calcium to you and baby is to used dried herbs.

 Why not make an easy, fresh and delicious pasta sauce and infuse it with lots of lovely dried oregano, rosemary and thyme?
 It’s easy and quick to make, just chop lots of lovely ripe tomatoes, garlic and dice an onion and put into the pan at medium heat to cook gradually.
 Put in the garlic and onion first for a minute or two to release the flavour, and next add the chopped ripe tomatoes and generous amounts of your chosen dried herbs.
 Once it has started to look like a sauce if need be, add a little water to thin if it is thick and then whizz it with the blender.
 Blend it as you like it, I like to leave some traces of real tomato, but some people like a very smooth sauce.

 This base is also delicious with fresh basil – if you like basil, and this should be chopped roughly and put in at the same time as the dried herbs.
 Fresh Basil Benefits: The leaves of basil are a superb source of iron.
 They contain a fair amount of copper, magnesium, potassium, copper and manganese Vitamin K Anti-inflammatory essential oils Polyphenoic flavenoids such as vicenin and orientin Very low in calories Very high levels of vitamin A, beta-carotene, lutein, zeaxanthin These are some of the numerous health benefits of fresh basil.
 This pasta sauce works wonderfully with roasted peppers, mushrooms, courgette just by itself.
 Or if you feel like chicken or minced beef it is equally delicious.

 3. Sesame Seeds